sid-0309/SOPHOS-Auto-Login/README.md

 4. The webdrivers should be added to PATH.

 ### Limitations
-Currently works with only if Warp is present ( I use Warp so didn't bother making it optional )
+Currently works only if Warp is present ( I use Warp so didn't bother making it optional )

 ### Planned Features
 System tray icon to enable manual termination of process.